MineRobber9000/ChooseScript/SPEC.md

 can be used in a sentence to refer to a token of that type; for instance, a `STEM` token may be referred to as simply "a stem".)

- - `STEM` - A stem is defined as "a string of alphanumeric characters, starting with a letter of either case, and without quotes."
+ - `STEM` - A stem is defined as "a string of alphanumeric or underscore characters, starting with a letter of either case, and without quotes."
  - `BOOLEAN` - The literal stems `true` and `false`.
  - `COMMAND` - A command.
 (See section 1.2 for commands.)
 All commands are valid stems.